 Installation of the Syncovery Remote Service

-To use the unzipping capability, you need to specify the “folders to watch” on the tab sheet “Configure Unzipper”.
+To use the unzipping capability, you need to specify the “folders to watch” on the tab sheet “Remote Service Unzipper”.
 Each folder must be the same one that you specify as destination folder in the Syncovery profile on the other computer.
 Except that here, you specify local folders, but they must be the same ones.
 If you have several profiles with different destination folders, each one must be specified here on a separate line, even if they are all on the same drive.

-The Syncovery main program will put the ZIP packages into a subfolder called “Incoming Syncovery Packages”.
+The Syncovery main program will put the compressed packages into a subfolder called “Incoming Syncovery Packages”.
 This is actually the folder that the Remote Service’s unzipper will watch, but you don’t specify it.
 You specify the same folder that is used in the profile.

 Configure Checksummer and Remote Lister